What are Business Rates?

 Business rates are charged on most business properties such as shops, offices, pubs, warehouses and factories.
 However, the property doesn't have to be used for a business.
 If it is used for purposes which are not domestic it is likely to be rateable.
 We will send you a Business Rates bill each year.

 This money contributes towards the costs of local services provided by the council, police, and fire and rescue services.
-You can find out more about Business Rates in the explanatory notes.

 What is the rateable value?